isabella232/offer-decisioning.en/help/documentation-updates.md

 You can also consult the [!DNL Offer Decisioning] release notes [here](release-notes.md).

+## April 2021 {#april-2021}

+A new section has been added on how to create Offer Decisioning reports in Adobe Experience Platform.
+[Read more](reports/get-started-events.md)

 ## March 2021 {#march-2021}

 Information has been added on how to use a decision rule or a segment as a constraint in an offer activity.
 [Read more](offer-activities/create-offer-activities.md#add-decisions)